atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Options for automatic predictor download.
 The choices are:

-* Number of attempts on previous data if the desired data cannot be downloaded; this number must be greater than 2 to ensure proper operation of the forecast tool.
-Indeed, the latest model results are never instantly accessible, but after a delay of several hours.
-In this case, we must take the most recent data available.
+* Maximum number of previous time steps if download fails - number of attempts on data issued earlier if the desired data cannot be downloaded; this number must be greater than 2 to ensure proper operation of the Forecaster.
+Indeed, the latest NWP outputs are never instantly accessible, but after a certain delay.
+In this case, the most recent available data must be used.
-* Number of parallel downloads - parallel requests reduce download times.
-However, be careful not to put a too large number (5 being sufficient), at the risk of being excluded from the data server.
-It is currently recommended to do only one download at a time (put 1 in the field).
+* Maximum parallel requests number - parallel requests reduce the download time.
+However, be careful not to use too many requests (5 being sufficient), at the risk of being excluded from the data provider.

 .. image:: img/preferences-adv-downloads.png
    :align: center